Champions League final: MP calls for retraction of fan 'smears'

 However this was disputed by several supporters and Liverpool defender Andy Robertson who said a friend whom he had given a ticket to had been denied entry.

-Mr Darmanin's claim only English fans had caused problems at the final also prompted widespread criticism including from Liverpool chief executive Billy Hogan who described it as "disgraceful".
+Mr Darmanin's claim that only English fans had caused problems at the final also prompted widespread criticism including from Liverpool chief executive Billy Hogan who described it as "disgraceful".

 French president Emmanuel Macron later said he had asked his government "to clarify what happened, to determine the responsibilities and to explain them in detail to our compatriots, the British and the Spanish."